ericsonga/APCSAReview/_sources/Recursion/recursionbasics.rst

       return n * factorial(n-1);
   }

-.. fillintheblank:: recurb2
+.. fillintheblank:: recurb2fill

+    .. blank:: recurb1blank
         :correct: 6$
         :feedback1:  ('.*','Look for the call to the same method name')
-   :blankid: recurb2blank

-   Which line in the method factorial contains the recursive call (the call to the same method)? :textfield:`recurb2blank::mini`
+        Which line in the method factorial contains the recursive call (the call to the same method)?

 ..	index::
     single: base case